learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 $$ E(X) = \mu = \sum_i p(x_i)x_i$$

 In simple terms, you have to multiply each element in the sizes list by their probability of occurrence then sum the resulting values.
-We can do this in one line of code using numpy broadcasting.
+We can do this in one line of code using NumPy broadcasting.

 ```python